International Assistance in Myanmar

 What we achieve together with our partner organisations

-Together with partner organizations, we have been working in Myanmar since 2008 in the areas of health, nutrition, WASH and disaster risk reduction.
-We increase the resilience of particularly vulnerable communities through measures to improve their livelihoods.
-Our target groups are ethnic minorities, internally displaced persons, returnees and host communities.
+Together with partner organizations, we have been working in Myanmar since 2008 in the areas of health, nutrition, WASH, and disaster preparedness.
+We are increasing the resilience of particularly vulnerable communities with measures to improve their income bases.
+Our target groups are ethnic minorities, internally displaced persons, returnees, and host communities.

 Our Projects in Myanmar